xvpaul/VM-share/README.md

                 postgres-# \q

-Things to learn added: threads and signals
+Things to learn added: threads and signals, Creates a session factory.
+Each session is a connection to the DB in db context, Enforces relational links between tables (used in EmailToken)

 ps aux | grep qemu
 ps aux | grep vnc-dd7df11ce297.sock